Onboard the Cutty Sark in Greenwich – Tales from the Sea

 To the moon and back

 By the end of her 52-year career, the Cutty Sark had travelled the equivalent distance of two and a half voyages to the moon and back, carrying cargos including tea, wool, and furniture.
+Impressive.
+Miss Cutty worked hard!

 Pushed out by newer technology

-The steamship has been described as a major driver of the first wave of trade globalisation (1870–1913).
+Steamships were in, and clippers were out.
+This shift in technology ushered in the first wave of trade globalisation (1870–1913).
 They contributed significantly to an increase in international trade that was unprecedented in human history.

 Visiting the Cutty Sark in Greenwich